TRADES CONSTRUCTION STAFFING

 How We Treat Our Customers

 Trades Construction Staffing service is special.
 Trades Construction Staffing has a unique way of making people happy.
 We look at every customer as an important individual and we treat one another with dignity and respect.
 This means we never harass or discriminate against our customers.
 Our service is driven by giving each and every customer the Trades Construction Staffing experience.
-Smiles and eye contact, personal greetings, a thank you and, of course, delicious food are all part of the service we give.
+Smiles and eye contact, personal greetings, a thank you and, of course, our skilled electrical personnel are all part of the service we give.
 We give the Trades Construction Staffing experience to our customers whether they are buying a meal, a drink, calling for directions on the phone, or just coming in with a friend.

 Anti-Harassment and Non-Discrimination Policy